autopi-io/documentation/docs/guides/autopi_logs.md

 ```

 :::tip
-Remember that the timestamps in the log files is in UTC
+Remember that the timestamps in the log files are in UTC.
 :::

 ## Downloading logs